zbigniewstefaniuk/chat_app/README.md

-# **Chat app💬**
+# **Chat app - Sendy 💬**
 It's my web application written using flask-socketIO

-Right now basic chat functionality is working and I'll add more features soon(also css styles😎)!
+APP READY TO DEPLOY ON GUNICORN NGINX
-## **This program contains:**
+## **Description**
+ """
+placeholder = i will add new description here
+ """

-Web Registration Page wchih use Postgresql for register and accessing users to Databse, is connected with Heroku via URI Password is protected with Hash function adding 16b salt and 29,000 iterations
+Web Registration Page wchih use Postgresql for register and accessing users to Databse, it's connected with Heroku via URI Password is protected with Hash function adding 16b salt and 29,000 iterations

+## **CHANGELOG ./ DONE 👌🏻(18.06.2020)**

+- resgistration and login with flask-wtform, flask-sqlalchemy ✔

+- chat funcionality with flask-socketio ✔

+- automatic scrolling down when user send message to show new one with JavaScript ✔

+- added logout button on chat page ✔

+- fix not working rooms ✔

+- fix theme toggle button ✔

+- add css code to stylize site and chat for better UX (still working also with ui)✔

-## **TODO:**
+## **TODO 💤**

-- Redis not working with web-sockets I'm Still working on this...
+- Redis not working, I'm Still working on this...

+- mail validdation with flask-mail

 - deploy at http://zstefaniuk.pl/ (half done, registration workig wery well! but unforunately online chat is bugged)

 - instal SLL certificate with load balancer on aws for https

-- fix not working rooms ✔

-- add css code to stylize for better UX ✔

 - sending photos feature

-- automatic scrolling down when user send message to show new one ✔

 - various bugfix

-- added logout button on chat page ✔
+- responsive scaling

+- users img avatars

+- showing active users

+- pin session ID with user ID for Direct Messages

 **The best is yet to come ✌🏻 Stay tuned!**